 When atrial fibrillation is long-standing, it is more difficult to convert to a normal rhythm (also called a normal sinus rhythm).
 When cardioversion is not an option or does not work, this condition persists and medications are given to control the heart rate and prevent stroke.

-Antiarrhythmic medications may be used to return an irregular heartbeat (arrhythmia) to its normal rhythm, prevent the occurrence of an arrhythmia, or control the heartbeat during an arrhythmia.
+Various antiarrhythmic drugs can be utilized to normalize an irregular heartbeat, stop future arrhythmia or maintain the heart rate during an arrhythmia.
 These drugs work mostly by stabilizing the heart muscle tissue or slowing the heart rate.

 Examples of antiarrhythmic medications are: